 The short answer is that, provided you are using a legitimate and licensed casino, the roulette will not be rigged.
 Nor, for that matter, will any other computerised or online casino game that you choose to play.
-Aside from anything, the House Edge means that there is no need to rig a game, given that casinos are guaranteed to make money over the long term.
+Aside from anything, the House Edge means that there is no need to rig a game, given that casinos are almost assured to make money over the long term.
 We’ll explain all of that in more detail here.

 What Is the House Edge?

 Let’s start with a quick look at the most important topic of all and the one that helps to explain why online games are not going to be rigged: the House Edge.
-Sometimes referred to as the vigorish or vig, the House Edge is an in-built advantage that the casino has that means that it’s always guaranteed to win in the long-run.
+Sometimes referred to as the vigorish or vig, the House Edge is an in-built advantage that the casino has that means that it’s usually always assured to win in the long-run.
 In short, the casino doesn’t pay out at ‘true odds’ and this allows them to earn money over time.

 The key thing to remember when it comes to the House Edge is that it’s all about time.
 You could easily walk up to a roulette wheel and win every single bet that you place during an hour’s worth of play.
 The way that balances out is that someone else could play for an hour and a half and not win a penny.
-In the long-run, over thousands of bets and hundreds of hours, the casino will take a guaranteed profit.
+In the long-run, over thousands of bets and hundreds of hours, the casino will take a net win.